 If you enjoy venturing down unpaved roads to explore uncrowded (and nearly untouched) nature, Guánica is your perfect slice of paradise.
-It’s an example of the rich geographical and ecological diversity that the island offers, and is distinguished primarily by its hidden beaches surrounded with dense flora.
+It’s an example of the rich geographical and ecological diversity that the Island offers, and is distinguished primarily by its hidden beaches surrounded by dense flora.

 Aurora Key (Gilligan’s Island)

 One of the truly wonderful places to visit near Guánica is Aurora Key, better known as Gilligan's Island.
-This small mangrove key is surrounded by crystal-clear, shallow waters that are ideal for families with small children.
+This small mangrove key is surrounded by crystal-clear, shallow waters that are ideal for a day on a boat.

-You can reach Aurora Key by a 10-minute ferry ride, and once there you can enjoy picnic areas near the water to admire the landscape.
-There are no restaurants on the key, so make sure to bring a cooler with food and drinks, or grab a hot meal to-go at the pier restaurant before the ferry journey begins.
+You can reach Aurora Key by kayak or boat, and once there you can enjoy the water and admire the landscape.
+Make sure to bring a cooler with food and drinks, or grab a hot meal to-go at the pier restaurant before the journey begins.

 Guánica State Forest

 Guánica is home to the best-preserved dry forest in the Caribbean.
 Whereas El Yunque receives 200 inches of rain every year, the 1,000-acre Guánica State Forest — a United Nations World Biosphere Reserve — receives only about 30 inches annually.

 Popular among families, couples, and solo explorers, the reserve is a habitat for more than 700 species of plants, of which about 50 are endangered and about 15 are endemic.
 The forest also features 12 hiking trails with varying levels of distance and difficulty.
 Follow these trails to stunning secluded beaches such as Ballena Bay (take Ballena Trail) and Tamarindo Beach (take the Lluberas Trail), where you can enjoy a day at the beach in a tropical paradise.